lalisarnauth/MASTERS-THESIS/README.md

   Complete functional diversity workflow
   (trait processing, standardization, CWM, FDis, PCA, decoupled effects, diversity–productivity models).

-Each master script consolidates the final, validated components of the analyses.
-Whenever an analysis is updated, the final code is added to these master files.There are some other files with intermediate steps.
+Each master script (01 and 02) consolidates the final, validated components of the analyses.
+Whenever an analysis is updated, the final code is added to these master files.There are some other files with intermediate steps that are not included into these master files.

 ---